Samland-Gov/legislation-old/constitution/README.md

 ##### Article 28: Qualifications for Membership in the House of Lords and House of Commons

-1. The qualifications for membership in the House of Lords and House of Commons shall be determined by law, ensuring that individuals possess the necessary skills, knowledge, and integrity to fulfil their roles effectively.
+1. The qualifications for membership in the House of Lords and House of Commons shall be determined by Electoral law, ensuring that individuals possess the necessary skills, knowledge, and integrity to fulfil their roles effectively.
 2. The qualifications shall include provisions for eligibility, residency requirements, and any other criteria deemed essential to uphold the principles of good governance and representation, in accordance with the Electoral Law.

 #### Section 6: Religious Affairs